Combine effect of site dilution and long-range interaction on magnetic and transport properties in the half-filled Hubbard model: Magnetotransport Properties: Diluted Hubbard Model without any Extended Hopping ( )

 \section{Magnetotransport Properties: Diluted Hubbard Model without any Extended Hopping ($t' = t'' = 0$)}

-In this section, we examine the magnetotransport properties of the diluted Hubbard model by only considering nearest-neighbor hopping ($t$).
+In this section, we examine the magnetotransport properties of the diluted Hubbard model by only considering nearest-neighbor hopping (i.e., Extended Hopping $t' = t'' = 0$).
 We focus on $U = 12$ (i.e., $U\sim$ bandwidth), which lies within the non-perturbative regime.
 The $x$-$T$ phase diagram is shown for $t' = t'' = 0$ in Fig.~\ref{fig01}(a).
-The ground state of the diluted system exhibits a long-range G-type antiferromagnetic insulating phase at low temperatures for $x < 0.8$.
-For $x < 0.3$, a paramagnetic insulating (PM-I) phase separates the paramagnetic metallic (PM-M) and G-type antiferromagnetic (AF) insulating phases.
+The ground state of the diluted system exhibits a long-range G-type AF insulating phase at low temperatures for $x < 0.8$.
+For $x < 0.3$, a paramagnetic insulating (PM-I) phase separates the paramagnetic metallic (PM-M) and G-type AF insulating phases.
 Therefore, the metal-insulator transition temperature ($T_{MIT}$) surpasses the $T_N$ in this regime.
 However, the $T_{MIT}$ decreases rapidly as dilution increases, whereas $T_N$ stays nearly constant, indicating that the magnetic order is more robust than the insulating state in this regime.
-Consequently, the $T_N$ and the $T_{MIT}$ overlap beyond $x = 0.3$ and decrease monotonically as dilution ($x$) increases.
+Consequently, the $T_N$ and the $T_{MIT}$ overlap beyond $x = 0.3$ and decrease monotonically as dilution (i.e., $x$) increases.
 Our findings are consistent with previous results~\cite{Chakraborty2}.

 We also present the magnetotransport properties in detail for two separate regimes: $T_{MIT} > T_N$ and $T_{MIT} = T_N$.
 The magnetic structure factor $S(\pi,\pi,\pi)$ and resistivity $\rho$ are plotted with temperature for $x = 0.2$ in Fig.~\ref{fig01}(b).
-For a small dilution the $T_{MIT}$ exceeds the $T_N$, as previously mentioned.
-On the other hand, the $T_{MIT}$ is comparable to $T_N$ for $x$ = 0.6, 0.7, and 0.75 [see Fig.~\ref{fig01}(c)].
+For a small dilution, the $T_{MIT}$ exceeds the $T_N$, as previously mentioned.
+On the other hand, the $T_{MIT}$ is comparable to $T_N$ for $x = 0.6$, $0.7$, and $0.75$ [see Fig.~\ref{fig01}(c)].
 Crucially, the magnitude of $S(\pi,\pi,\pi)$ at low temperatures decreases with the increase of $x$.
 This is because, at low temperatures, both the number of associated $U = 12$ sites and the amplitude of the moment at these sites decrease as dilution increases.
 This decrease in magnetic moment at $U = 12$ sites at low temperature is clear from the temperature evolution of the average local moment $M_U$ (calculated using only $U = 12$ sites), as illustrated in Fig.~\ref{fig01}(d).
 It is true, however, that even at high levels of dilution, $M_U$ remains significantly large.
 Also, for all the $x$ values, as temperature drops, $M_U$ rises and saturates below $T_N$.